awesometoast/toastbox/README.md

 ## A note on Bootstrap dependencies

-Bootbox **5.0.0** is the first release to support Bootstrap 4.0.0.

-Bootbox **4.0.0** is the first release to support Bootstrap 3.0.0.

-Bootbox **3.3.0** is the *last* release to support Bootstrap 2.2.x.

-Much more dependency information can be found [on the Bootbox website](http://bootboxjs.com/getting-started.html#bootbox-dependencies).
+Dependency information can be found [on the Bootbox website](http://bootboxjs.com/getting-started.html#bootbox-dependencies).

 ## 5.5.3 (Latest Release)